fac-members/fac-slides/src/slides/application-ws-2/index.md

 <!-- {.primary} -->

-## The daily challenge
+## Weekly prompts

+formerly, _The daily challenge_

 ---

-Each week, we'll post a set of challenges on Discord
+Each week, we'll post a set of prompts on Discord

 ---

-Read `#-how-to` first to understand how to complete the challenges and share them
+Read `#-how-to` first to understand how to work on the tasks

 ---

-`#daily-challenge` is where we'll post the challenge
+`#weekly-prompts` is where we'll post the prompts

 ---